vmware-tanzu/cartographer-site/content/docs/v0.7.0/_index.md

 - [Generic Template](reference/template#clustertemplate)

 Contrary to many other Kubernetes native workflow tools that already exist in the market, Cartographer does not “run” any of the objects themselves.
-Instead, it monitors the execution of each resource and templates the following resource in the supply chain after a given resource has completed execution and updated its status.

-The supply chain may also be extended to include integrations to existing CI/CD pipelines by using the Runnable CRD (which is part of Cartographer).
-The Runnable CRD acts as a wrapper for CRDs that are immutable (meaning that instead of updating an object, a new object would be created).
-There are a number of CI/CD CRDs that follow this pattern, including Tekton.
-The Runnable CRD provides a declarative way for pipelines to be run inside of Cartographer.
+Instead, it leverages [the controller pattern](https://kubernetes.io/docs/concepts/architecture/controller/) at the heart of Kubernetes.
+Cartographer creates an object on the cluster and the controller responsible for that resource type carries out its control loop.
+Cartographer monitors the outcome of this work and captures the outputs.
+Cartographer then applies these outputs in the following templates in the supply chain.
+In this manner, a declarative chain of Kubernetes resources is created.

+The simplest explanation of Kubernetes' control loops is that an object is created with a desired state and a controller moves the cluster closer to the desired state.
+For most Kubernetes objects, this pattern this includes the ability of an actor to update the desired state (to update the spec of an object), and have the controller move the cluster toward the new desired state.
+But not all Kubernetes resources are updatable; this class of immutable resources includes resources of the CI/CD tool Tekton.
+Cartographer enables coordination of these resources with its [immutable pattern](lifecycle): rather than updating an object and monitoring for its new outputs, Cartographer creates a new immutable object and reads the outputs of the new object.

 While the supply chain is operator facing, Cartographer also provides an abstraction for developers called [workloads](reference/workload#workload).
 Workloads allow developers to create application specifications such as the